Lowes Faucets: Aquasource, Allen Roth & Project Source Review & Rating Updated: 07/22/19

 Companies known to be manufacturing faucets for Lowes include:

-• •Long Tai Copper Corp, a Taiwanese manufacturer;
+- Long Tai Copper Corp, a Taiwanese manufacturer.

-•Zoje Kitchen & Bath Co., Ltd, of China;
+- Zoje Kitchen & Bath Co., Ltd, of China.

-•Roddex Bath Hardware Co., Ltd. also from China;
+- Roddex Bath Hardware Co., Ltd. also from China.

-•Joliet (Faucet) Company, Ltd. of Malaysia.
+- Joliet (Faucet) Company, Ltd. of Malaysia.

 Homewerks provides the warranty and customer support for faucets that Lowes buys through Homewerks, and Homewerks customer support is very good.

-Unlike Home Depot which started selling its in-house faucet brands before it had an after-sale support organization in place, Lowe's started with pretty good house brand support, and has improved on it over the years.
-Getting warranty help and replacement parts is just a matter of having theLowes item number of your Aquasource faucet (which is what Lowes calls its in store SKU nunbers, the more common faucet model number does not work), the date of purchase, the name of the part and calling the customer support number we have listed above.
+Unlike which started selling its in-house faucet brands before it had an after-sale support organization in place, Lowe's started with pretty good house brand support and has improved on it over the years.
+Getting warranty help and replacement parts is just a matter of having the Lowes item number of your Aquasource faucet (which is what Lowes calls its in-store SKU numbers, the more common faucet model number does not work), the date of purchase, the name of the part and calling the customer support number we have listed above.

-AquaSource faucets are sold through venues other than those owned by Lowe's.
-They are, for example, offered through Amazon.
-It is clear however that AquaSource is in fact a Lowe's proprietary product.
-The name is trademarked, according to U.S. Patent and Trade Mark records, by LF, LLC. a subsidiary of Lowe's Companies, Inc. that seems to own all of the copyrights and trademarks used by Lowe's, including the copyright on the Lowe's web site.
+Lowes faucets are sold through venues other than those owned by Lowe's.
+They are, for example, Aquasource faucets offered through web-based general merchandising venues such as Amazon.
+It is clear, however, that AquaSource.
+Allen Roth and Project Source is in fact, a Lowe's proprietary product.
+The names are trademarked, according to U.S. Patent and Trade Mark records, by LF, LLC. a subsidiary of Lowe's Companies, Inc. that seems to own all of the copyrights and trademarks used by Lowe's including the copyright on the Lowe's website.

-For the price, we judge the faucets to be a good value, Post sale support is good, and we have received very few complaints about the faucets — just two in 24 months.
+For the price, we judge the faucets to be a good value, Post-sale support is good, and we have received very few complaints about the faucets — just two in 24 months.